homebridge/homebridge/README.md

 **NOTE**: Your `config.json` file MUST live in your home directory inside `.homebridge`.
 The full error message will contain the exact path where your config is expected to be found.

-Once you've added your config file, you should be able to run the server again:
+Once you've added your config file, you should be able to run Homebridge again:

     $ homebridge
     Loaded plugin: homebridge-lockitron